abdullahi682/diabetes-prediction-app/README.md

 ---

 ## Model
 You can learn more about the model in detail from [here](notebooks/Model.ipynb).
-The `RandomForestClassifier` model was chosen through experimentation and showed the best performance.
+The `GradientBoostingClassifier` model was chosen through experimentation and showed the best performance.
+1. Stability & Generalization
+Overfitting Control: Unlike Random Forest, which may sometimes be prone to overfitting, Gradient Boosting builds trees sequentially and optimizes for errors made by previous models.
+This helps in better generalization, which is crucial when dealing with real-world, unseen data.
+Robust Performance on Noisy Data: Since Gradient Boosting focuses on correcting errors iteratively, it is often more stable than XGBoost when dealing with noise in data.
+2. Interpretability & Feature Importance
+Better Feature Attribution: Gradient Boosting is known for generating feature importance that can be easily interpreted using SHAP (Shapley Additive Explanations), as seen in your explainer.py file​explainer.
+This allows domain experts and healthcare professionals to understand what factors contribute most to the predictions.
+3. Performance Beyond Accuracy (ROC AUC)
+Strong ROC AUC Score (95.37%): Even though its accuracy is slightly lower than XGBoost and Random Forest, Gradient Boosting has the highest ROC AUC score (95.37%), meaning it is better at distinguishing between positive and negative cases.
+This is especially crucial in medical applications like diabetes prediction, where precision in identifying high-risk patients is more important than just accuracy.
+4. Computational Efficiency
+Less Memory Intensive than Random Forest: Gradient Boosting typically requires fewer trees than Random Forest to achieve comparable performance, making it a better choice for deployment in resource-constrained environments.
+Faster Training than XGBoost: While XGBoost is an optimized implementation, its hyperparameter tuning and tree-pruning mechanisms can be computationally expensive.
+5. Better Handling of Class Imbalances
+In real-world applications like diabetes prediction, datasets often contain imbalanced classes (more non-diabetic than diabetic cases).
+Gradient Boosting handles such imbalances better due to its iterative re-weighting mechanism.
 The required hyperparameters were identified using the `optuna` optimizer.
 For the model to function, it needs `FeatureEngineering`, `WoEEncoding`, and `ColumnSelector` transformers, which are combined through a pipeline.
 `Cross-validation` and `ROC AUC` were used for model selection because the number of observations was small, and splitting into test/train sets would have been inaccurate.
+The final prediction pipeline is built using Gradient Boosting and incorporates several custom transformers to enhance feature quality:

+FeatureEngineering: Creates new features (e.g., PregnancyRatio, RiskScore, InsulinEfficiency) that capture underlying relationships in the data.
+WoEEncoding: Transforms selected features into their Weight of Evidence (WoE) representation, improving interpretability.
+ColumnSelector: Selects the most relevant engineered features for the final model.
+The pipeline was constructed after experimenting with multiple models (including SVM, Decision Tree, and Random Forest) and was ultimately evaluated using cross-validation with the ROC AUC metric.
+The final model is saved as diabetes_prediction_pipeline.joblib for deployment.

 ### About tarnsformers
 #### **1. FeatureEngineering**